PatNeedham/google-it/README.md

 - [ ] *bold-matching-text* - only takes effect when interactive (-i) flag is set as well, will bold test in results that matched the query
 - [ ] *stackoverflow-github-only* - option to limit results to only these two sites
 - [x] *open* - opens the first X number of results in the browser after finishing query
+- [x] *disableConsole* - intended to be used with programmatic use, so that the color-coded search results are not displayed in the terminal (via console.log) when not wanted.

 ### Programmatic Use in NodeJS environment